dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 This is where [wolkenkit](https://www.wolkenkit.io) comes into play: it is an [open-source framework](https://github.com/thenativeweb/wolkenkit) for JavaScript and Node.js that uses event sourcing and CQRS, and that perfectly matches domain-driven design.

-{% include tweet_quote.html quote_text="#wolkenkit is an open-source framework for JavaScript and Node.js that uses event sourcing and CQRS, and that perfectly matches domain-driven design (DDD)." %}
+{% include tweet_quote.html quote_text="wolkenkit is an open-source framework for JavaScript and Node.js that uses event sourcing and CQRS, and that perfectly matches domain-driven design (DDD)." %}

 Once you have modeled and built your domain, wolkenkit automatically provides everything else you need: a real-time HTTPS and web-socket API, JWT-based authentication, authorization, persistence, …